vaidis/react-drupal-starter/README.md

     - POST_ARTICLE_FILE
     - POST_TAG
     - GET_VOCABULARY
     and POST the action.payload.

-    [ ! ] After every POST_TAG the saga worker will :
+  After every POST_TAG the saga worker will:
     1. referesh the local vocabulary with GET_VOCABULARY action
-    2. add new tag to selected tags with ADD_SELECTED action
+    2. add new tag to selected from user  tags with ADD_SELECTED action

 ### router
 - Header menu